“Is it legal for my boss to take product fees from my paycheck?”

 Do your own research.

 Opening a salon or spa isn’t as simple as finding a building, decorating it, and filling it with staff members.
-There’s a lot more to it.
-It is your responsibility alone to ensure that you’re in compliance.
+As a salon owner, you alone are responsible for ensuring that you’re in compliance.
 Your business and your ass are on the line.
 Contact an IRS representative and contact your local labor board yourself.
 You are the business owner.
 Act like it.

 “Commission” employees are not treated any differently than any other non-exempt employee.